DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation-migration.md

 Action 'Mark new transactions'   | BankReconciliationMatchRule.MatchActionType             | Action 'Generate customer payment' or 'Settle customer invoice'
 Offset account type 'Customer'                | Not required Offset account                                | Step 3 - Automatic customer account matching set to _No_ and populate 'Customer account'
-Offset account bank statement field
-Offset account reference bank statement field
+Offset account bank statement field           | Not required Offset account reference bank statement field  | Replaced with using'Reference number' in 'Step 2 (Optional): Identify customer account through invoice matching'
-Settle transaction
+Settle transaction                            | Not required - utilise Action 'Settle customer invoice' where an invoice needs to be settled.
+Note: Settle customer invoice action will create one customer payment journal per bank statement line, so only use this action where an invoice will be settled.
-Settle transaction bank statement field
+Settle transaction bank statement field        | Not required - utilise Action 'Settle customer invoice' and add required setup on 'Step 2 (Optional): Identify customer account through invoice matching'
-Field format
-Auto-post customer payment journal
-Auto-post and transfer customer payment journal
-Tax group                                   |
-Item tax group
+Field format                                    | Not required, replaced with Operator in 'Step 2 (Optional): Identify customer account through invoice matching'
+Auto-post customer payment journal &  Auto-post and transfer customer payment journal  | Replaced with new Finance utilities field Post with three drop-down options: <br> •	Do not post <br> •	Post <br> •	Post and transfer
+Tax group                                   | Std has added to 'Generate voucher'.
+Where the offset company is intercompany, Finance utilities tax field is enabled and will provide intercompany tax options.
+Item tax group                              | Std has added to 'Generate voucher'.
+Where the offset company is intercompany, Finance utilities tax field is enabled and will provide intercompany tax options.
 Description mask                              | Enable feature 'Enable default descriptions for advanced bank reconciliation' and setup [Default descriptions](https://learn.microsoft.com/en-us/dynamics365/finance/cash-bank-management/apply-cash-adv-bank-rec#enable-default-descriptions-for-advanced-bank-reconciliation).
 Finance utilities will use the same default description on the intercompany transaction.
-Financial dimensions                          |
+Financial dimensions                          | Replaced with std.

 ### Data entities